 Most event planners will tell you that the entertainment should be the close of the night.
-Without a doubt, that seems logical, but there’s a question we have to get an answer to first.
-How long is the event?
+Without a doubt, that seems logical, BUT how long is the event?
 If the banquet is two hours (or three with a cocktail hour at the beginning), the entertainment being the close of the evening is a great idea.
-However, if your event is three or more hours, and people are seated for a large majority of the time, then having the entertainment as a closer is a less than ideal option.
+However, if people will be seated for 3+ hours, having the entertainment as a closer is a less than ideal option.
 People can lose some of their enthusiasm.
 This isn’t because the evening’s activities are dull.
 Three hours can just be a long time to sit, and worse, pay attention.

 Most banquets usually have these elements: dinner, awards/recognition, raffles, entertainment/speaker.
 All are fine.
 However, the energy level of the crowd needs to be maintained to get your money’s worth out of the entertainer.
-Think about it, if you’re tired, even your favorite show on TV isn’t always enjoyable.
-So, if you’re paying money for an entertainer, why give them a less than enthused crowd?
 A great way to keep the energy up at a banquet of three hours or more is to have the entertainment right after the meal.
-This keeps people engaged and having fun, it’s a fun break in the other activities, and the evening can be closed with recognition and awards.
+This keeps people engaged and having fun.
+It’s a fun break in the other activities, and the evening can be closed with recognition and awards.

 2. Keep your audience closer…

 Here’s one more piece of advice on this.
 Not only do I like the audience to be as close as possible to me, I like them to be as close as possible to each other.
 Instead of tables being 12-15 feet apart, make them 7-10.
 The tighter the group, the more energy in the room and the better the show.